pimotte/odyssey-rasa/data/nlu.md

 - I have a need for [understanding](need)
 - I would like to find [meaning](need)
 - I am searching for [transcendence](need)
+- A [hug]{"entity": "need", "value": "physical sustenance"} would be nice
+- [Beer]{"entity": "need", "value": "physical sustenance"} then?
+- in need for [massage]{"entity": "need", "value": "physical sustenance"} and some [movement]{"entity": "need", "value": "physical sustenance"}

 ## intent:express_vague_feeling